ramellose/manta/README.md

 By default, manta exports a graphml file, with cluster assignments as node properties and the cluster reliability score exported as CI-related parameters.
 With the -f flag you can also specify other formats.
+With the -seed flag you can specify a random seed in case results need to be reproducible.

 For a complete explanation of all the parameters, run:
 ```